LukasMerkle/portfolio-website/content/projects/object_reco.md

 thumb:
   description:
-    A system to classify objets in a warehouse with Faster R-CNN
+    A system to classify objects in a warehouse with Faster R-CNN
   img:  pallet_thumb.png

 highlights: